aniruddhapaik/university-code/Operating System/Seminar on MS Windows Networking Capabilities/NOTESFORPRESENTATION.md

 ---

-Yes, **SMB (Server Message Block)**, **Named Pipes**, and **RPC (Remote Procedure Call)** are related, as they are all mechanisms or protocols that facilitate communication and interaction between processes or systems in networked and local environments.
+**SMB (Server Message Block)**, **Named Pipes**, and **RPC (Remote Procedure Call)** are related, as they are all mechanisms or protocols that facilitate communication and interaction between processes or systems in networked and local environments.
 Here's how they connect:

 ### **1. SMB (Server Message Block)**

 - SMB is a protocol designed for **file sharing, printer sharing, and inter-process communication** over a network.
-- Named pipes can function over SMB as a transport mechanism.
+- [i] Named pipes can function over SMB as a transport mechanism.
 This enables processes on different systems to communicate by utilizing named pipes within the SMB protocol framework.
-- Example: A remote client can communicate with a named pipe on a server by accessing it via SMB, such as `\\servername\pipe\pipename`.
+- [i] Example: A remote client can communicate with a named pipe on a server by accessing it via SMB, such as `\\servername\pipe\pipename`.

 ### **2. Named Pipes**

-- Named pipes are a **mechanism for inter-process communication (IPC)**.
+- [i] Named pipes are a **mechanism for inter-process communication (IPC)**.
 While they primarily allow processes on the same machine to communicate, SMB extends this capability to processes on **different machines**.
 - When named pipes are used over SMB, they provide a way for remote systems to interact with services or applications on a Windows server.
 For instance, Windows uses named pipes for operations like remote management via administrative tools.

 ### **3. RPC (Remote Procedure Call)**

 - RPC is a higher-level communication protocol that allows a program to execute a procedure (function) on a remote machine as if it were local.
-- Under the hood, RPC can use **named pipes** as one of its transport mechanisms.
+- [i] Under the hood, RPC can use **named pipes** as one of its transport mechanisms.
 For example:
   - A named pipe might be used to send RPC requests from a client to a server.
   - Once the communication is established, RPC handles the actual remote execution of procedures.